PLACENTA PREVIA : THEORIES, TYPES,CO PLICATIONS, MANAGEMENT AND TREATMENT

 Placenta previa is defined as a condition in which placenta is implanted partially over the lower uterine segment.
 About 35% of cases of antepartum hemorrhage is due to placenta previa and it’s incidence ranges from 0.5 to 1% amongst hospital deliveries.
-Multiparous women are at high risk of developing placenta previa.
+Multiparous women are at high risk of developing it.
 Women beyond 35 years, with high birth order pregnancies and multiple pregnancies are at high risk of developing placenta previa.

 Theories postulated for placenta previa

-1. Multiparity
+• Multiparity

-2. Maternal age more than 35 years
+• Maternal age > 35 years

-4. Previous history of cesarean section, myomectomy, hysterotomy
+• Previous cesarean section, myomectomy, hysterotomy

-5. Prior curettage and placenta previa
+• Prior curettage and placenta previa

 Pathological changes in placenta and umbilical cord